-When we use an analytical method we make three separate evaluations of experimental error.
-First, before we begin the analysis we evaluate potential sources of errors to ensure they will not adversely effect our results.
+When using an analytical method we make three separate evaluations of experimental error.
+First, before beginning an analysis we evaluate potential sources of errors to ensure that they will not adversely effect our results.
 Second, during the analysis we monitor our measurements to ensure that errors remain acceptable.
-Finally, at the end of the analysis we evaluate the quality of the measurements and results, and compare them to our original design criteria.
+Finally, at the end of the analysis we evaluate the quality of the measurements and results, comparing them to our original design criteria.
 This chapter provides an introduction to sources of error, to evaluating errors in analytical measurements, and to the statistical analysis of data.